Chaoses-Ib/ComfyScript/README.md

   ```

 ### Differences from ComfyUI's web UI
-In ComfyUI, the back end and the web UI use different schemas of workflows.
-Things like "S&R" (Search and Replace), "mute", "bypass" and "group" only exist in the web UI's workflows.
-Before sending the real workflows to the back end, the web UI will perform S&R, remove muted and bypassed nodes, and ignore groups as they are just UI elements that have no effect on the back end.
+In ComfyUI, the back end and the web UI use different formats of workflows.
+Things like "S&R" (Search and Replace), "mute", "bypass" and "group" only exist in the web UI's format, not in the back end's API format.
+Before sending the workflows to the back end, the web UI will perform S&R, remove muted and bypassed nodes, and ignore groups as they are just UI elements that have no effect on the back end.

 In ComfyScript, S&R can be implemented with variables and [f-strings](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals):
 ```python